dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 new connection parameters one may just open the reference myjsqlview.xml file and copy and paste any additional entries desired into your own working copy of the myjsqlview.xml file.
 See the General Setup Instructions below for locating this file.
 NOTICE!
-THE MyJSQLView v3.17 RELEASE DOES HAVE A MINOR CHANGE IN THE myjsqlview.xml CONFIGURATION FILE THAT WILL INVALIDATE ALL PREVIOUSLY SAVED PASSWORDS.
+AS OF MyJSQLView v3.17 RELEASE A MINOR CHANGE IN THE myjsqlview.xml CONFIGURATION FILE WILL INVALIDATE ALL PREVIOUSLY VERSIONS' SAVED PASSWORDS.
 To remedy this discrepancy use the Connection Manager to Update your sites by typing in the password again.<br><br>

 General Setup Instructions

     The MyJSQLView application is a Java based program and does require the JRE, to be installed.
-The minimum runtime environment needs to be JRE-1.4.
+The minimum runtime environment needs to be JRE-1.5.
 In addition to the JRE an extension, JDBC, needs to be installed that allows Java to communicate to the HSQL, MySQL, Oracle, or PostgreSQL database.
 The programs are available on the Internet free of charge.
 Check with the sites